CoreySumma/mern-mistate/README.md

 ## Current Feature implementations:
-* Add a feature to dynamically render a graph showing trends in the users emotional state.
 * Impliment geo location to access an average mood rating of other users logging THEIR emotional state.
-* Agrigate all emotional data into a second line chart to diaplay and cross reference with the current user.